The Films of Elia Kazan

 Kazan vs Lumet.

-Unlike Sidney Lumet, Kazan’s body of work is much tighter: nineteen films in total compared to Lumet’s 43.
-They are almost all worth watching with only 2 – as opposed to 24 – outright duds: MGM’s 1947 Tracy/Hepburn’s “The Sea of Grass” and 1972’s “The Visitors”.
+Unlike Sidney Lumet, Kazan’s body of work is much tighter: nineteen films compared to Lumet’s 43.
+They are almost all worth watching, with only 2 – as opposed to 26 – outright duds: MGM’s 1947 Tracy/Hepburn’s “The Sea of Grass” and 1972’s “The Visitors.”

 Kazan at 20th Century Fox.

-Kazan was under contract to 20th Century Fox in the Forties where his output was a mixed bag.
-He was saddled, on the one hand, with Zanuck’s corny “Gentleman’s Agreement” and “Pinky” (Peck’s character was not Jewish, and the mixed-race Pinky was played by Jeanne Crain).
-However, his Fox days also gave us the great “Boomerang” and “Panic in the Streets”.
-After 1952’s corny “Viva Zapata” he was his own boss, and he had an incredible decade-long run of great movies.
+Kazan was under contract with 20th Century Fox in the 1940s, during which his output was mixed.
+He was saddled, on the one hand, with Zanuck’s corny “Gentleman’s Agreement” and “Pinky” (Peck’s character was not Jewish, and Jeanne Crain played the mixed-race Pinky).
+However, his Fox days also gave us the excellent “Boomerang” and “Panic in the Streets.”
+After the corny 1952 film “Viva Zapata,” he worked under his boss and had an incredible decade-long run of great movies.

-His last movie was in 1976, an adaptation by Harold Pinter of F. Scott Fitzgerald’s unfinished novel “The Last Tycoon”.
-It was not an outright failure, as some of the reviews of the time would have it.
-Yes, Ingrid Boulting’s debut was one of the greatest bombs in history, but Robert De Niro and a very charming Theresa Russell (also making her debut) make the movie worth watching.
+His last movie was in 1976, an adaptation by Harold Pinter of F. Scott Fitzgerald’s unfinished novel “The Last Tycoon.”
+It was not an outright failure, as some contemporary reviews would have it.
+Yes, Ingrid Boulting’s debut was one of the greatest bombs in history.
+Still, Robert De Niro and a very charming Theresa Russell (also making her debut) make the movie worth watching.

 YearFilmDistributorMy